AdobeDocs/campaign-classic.en/help/production/using/database-cleanup-workflow.md

 ## Configuration {#configuration}

-The database cleanup is configured on two levels: in the workflow scheduler and in the deployment wizard.
+The database cleanup is configured on two levels: in the workflow scheduler and in the deployment assistant.

 ### Workflow scheduler {#the-scheduler}